Hello!

 Welcome to my world of art and illustration!

 With the arrival of my young and growing family, my career focus took a detour into education and I became an elementary school librarian.
-I loved teaching curious-minded students and opening doors to information, imagination and stories.
-On the side, my creative practices expanded and I studied picture book illustration and took classes in digital art.
-I began accepting art commissions and honed my skills by creating hundreds of custom pieces of people, pets, and places for individuals, businesses, and nonprofit organizations.
+I loved teaching curious-minded students and opening doors to discovery and information.
+I also learned the power of storytelling and its ability to engage, educate, and connect.
+Fueled by these insights, I began studying picture book illustration and took classes in digital art and design.
+Soon, I was accepting art commissions, honing my skills by creating hundreds of custom pieces for individuals, businesses, and nonprofits.

-Fast forward to today and you will see that my art is a reflection of the diverse paths my life has taken.
-Still fascinated by animals, nature, and our environment, my imagery leans toward ecological themes such as adaptation, biodiversity, and interconnectedness.
-My love for storytelling pops up mostly in my children’s illustrations but also plays a part in creating my eco art.
-I work to capture a moment in an animal’s life story, often depicting their challenges and behavior related to human interaction and infrastructure.
-My hope in sharing these visual stories is to strengthen our connection with other living things and to evoke a sense of appreciation and wonder for our amazing natural world.
+Today, my art truly reflects the paths my life has taken.
+Still passionate about animals and our environment, my imagery often explores ecological themes like adaptation, biodiversity, and interconnectedness.
+My love for storytelling, the process of setting scenes and defining characters, is evident in my children's illustrations but is also a vital part of my eco-art.
+I aim to capture specific moments in an animal's life story, using narrative elements like perspective, symbolism, and juxtaposition to depict their challenges and behaviors especially in relation to humans.
+Through these visual stories, my hope is to strengthen our connection with other living things and inspire appreciation and wonder for our incredible natural world.

 Why a snail?